 > Press contact: André Piérard - Tel.: (+33) 1 55 04 02 28 - Contact by email

-> This decision was appealed before the Paris court of Appeal (pending case)
+> This Judgement was appealed before the Court of Cassation (Supreme court of appeal)